-We've been using Surfshark for a couple of years now and have been impressed by the sheer number of new features the company has added in that time.
-Most recently, it added two-factor authentication which protects your account and although it's optional for VPN users, if you use Surfshark's HackLock service as well, it's mandatory.
+We've been using Surfshark for several years now and have been constantly impressed by the sheer number of new features the company has added over that time.
+From two-factor authentication - which protects your account - to RAM-based servers (and a lot more of them) the subscription has steadily become even better value.

-Other features introduced recently include GPS spoofing for Android users, which is yet another measure to prevent apps and websites from detecting your real location, and there are plenty of new servers: the total has risen to over 1700 (which is more than double on offer two years back), and they now cover 63 countries (though some are virtual locations).
+Other features introduced over the past year or so include GPS spoofing for Android users, which is yet another measure to prevent apps and websites from detecting your real location, and WireGuard, the latest encryption protocol which brings super-fast speeds.

 Surfshark is one of the VPN services which has joined together to form the VPN Trust Initiative in a bid to bring more transparency to VPN services and also to put in place standards for security, privacy and other factors.
 Put simply, it's a positive thing as you need to trust that a VPN service is going to do its job properly and keep your IP address and location hidden.

 The service also offers apps for lots of popular devices (including Amazon Fire TV), doesn't impose any restrictions on the number of devices that can connect to the service at the same time and gives you a few additional features that you don't commonly find with competing services such as the Whitelister and CleanWeb.
 More on those later on.

 In the past six months or so, the server count has rocketed from 1700 to over 3200 across 65 countries including the UK and US.

 The features list is impressive: